Strata vs landlord insurance: Why property investors need both

 Every policy is different.
 Our team can help you with yours.

 If you have the wrong policy, you might not discover the problem until you need to make a claim and your insurance company refuses to pay out.
 That can prove very costly.

 At Independent, we suggest discussing your landlord and strata insurance options with the relevant manager, as they are able to provide advice about your specific needs.

-“Some policies won’t cover you for lost rent if your tenant is on a periodic or month-to-month lease,” Grace offers as an example.
+“Some policies won’t cover you for lost rent if your tenant is on a periodic or month-to-month lease,” Monika offers as an example.
 “Others may not include damage by pets.
 So its important to understand what you’re signing up for.”